ra101/Essentials-Unpackd/README.md

     $ echo !Data/YAML/ >> .gitignore
     ```

-- Extracted `Scripts.rxdata` cannot be loaded into RPG Maker, even with loader file, always combine it, if you plan on using scripteditor of RPG Maker.
+- Extracted `Scripts.rxdata` cannot be loaded into RPG Maker, even with the loader file, always combine it, if you plan on using the script editor of RPG Maker.

-- Using `---files` flag again and again for same files, can be a bit effortful, create a batch file or makefile for you wokrflow, I have add a [makefile.template](https://raw.githubusercontent.com/ra101/Essentials-Unpackd/core/makefile.template) in the repo, as a base to add on.
+- Using `---files` flag again and again for the same files, can be a bit effortful, create a batch file or makefile for your workflow, I have added a [makefile.template](https://raw.githubusercontent.com/ra101/Essentials-Unpackd/core/makefile.template) in the repo, as a base to add on.

-- In Case, you if don't use a VCS (big mistake), be aware of backups!
-Suppose you made changes to a file, combined it to run the game and it did not work (right now file is bad but backup is good). but if you make another change and combined forcefully, even if the file is good, backup becomes bad!
+- In Case, you don't use a VCS (big mistake), be aware of backups!
+Suppose you made changes to a file, and combined it to run the game and it did not work (right now the file is bad but the backup is good). but if you make another change and combined forcefully, even if the file is good, the backup becomes bad!

 <br/>

 ## Credits

-**Essentials Unpack'd** is quite different from original files and libs, but Authors must be credited for the grand majority of the work that `unpackd` does, without them this wound have not been possible.
+**Essentials Unpack'd** is quite different from original files and libs, but Authors must be credited for the grand majority of the work that `unpackd` do, without them this would have not been possible.

 - **Howard "SiCrane" Jeng** for original [YAML importer/exporter](https://www.gamedev.net/forums/topic/646333-rpg-maker-vx-ace-data-conversion-utility/); serialization, data conversion.
 - **Aaron Patterson** for `psych 2.0.0` bug fixes.
-- **Andrew Kesterson** for converting a simple forum post to working version controlled ruby gem!
+- **Andrew Kesterson** for converting a simple forum post to a working version-controlled ruby gem!
-- **Rachel Wall** for code optimizing and maintaining since 2014.
+- **Rachel Wall** for code optimization and maintenance since 2014.
-- **Maruno** for all process regarding `Scripts.rxdata`, extract, combine and loader.
+- **Maruno** for all processes regarding `Scripts.rxdata`, extract, combine, and loader.

 <br/>